Emanuele Pecorino: Juventus

 On 2 February 2021, Pecorino joined Serie C side Juventus U23 – the reserve team of Juventus – on a four-and-a-half-year contract.
 He made his debut two days later, coming on as a substitute in a 3–0 home defeat against Como.
 Pecorino's first Juventus U23 goal came on 7 February, as a substitute in a 6–0 home victory against Livorno.
 On the same day, he started to suffer an osteitis pubis.

 Pecorino returned from his injury on 22 August, coming on as a substitute in a 3–2 Coppa Italia Serie C win against Pro Sesto in the 88th minute.
 Pecorino's first goal in the 2021–22 season came on 20 October, in a 2–2 away draw against AlbinoLeffe.
 On 14 December, he was operated on for an osteitis pubis again.
 Pecorino returned from injury on 13 February 2022, as a second-half substitute in a 3–0 win against Mantova.
 On 13 March, during a 1–0 defeat against Südtirol, Pecorino broke the radius of his right forearm.

 On 3 September, Pecorino scored the second goal through a header in Juventus Next Gen's 2–0 victory to Trento on matchday 1.
 Towards late-January–early-February 2023, Pecorino scored four goals in three consecutive league matches; he scored one goal against Vicenza and Pergolettese and netted a brace against Piacenza.
 On 7 July 2023, he was loaned to Serie B side Südtirol, alongside his teammate Daouda Peeters.

 Loan to Südtirol

 On 7 July 2023, he joined Südtirol on loan.

-Frosinone
+Loan to Frosinone

 On 9 August 2024, Pecorino joined Frosinone on loan with an option to buy and a conditional obligation to buy.
 On 5 April 2025, he scored his first goal for Frosinone — a 97th-minute header to draw 2–2 against Cosenza.

-Second loan to Südtirol
+Loan return to Südtirol

 On 11 July 2025, Pecorino returned to Südtirol on loan with an option to buy.